 RIGHT JOIN department ON representative.representative_id = department.manager_id;

-The query itself isn’t that different than the left join other than specifying RIGHT instead of LEFT.
-Notice that the last two rows are from the department table in which there is not a match with the representative table.
-The right join starts to select data from the right table.
-It compares the manager_id from the department table and compares it to the representative_id in the representative table.
+Recall that the table listed in the FROM clause (representative) is considered to be the left table and table after the JOIN clause (department) is considered to be the right table.
+The right join starts by selecting data from the right table (department).
+It compares the manager_id from the department table to the representative_id in the representative table.
 If those values are equal, the right join creates a row that contains the columns of both tables and adds the new row in the result set.
-You will see that being the case for the first three rows in the table.
-If the values are not equal, the right join also creates a row contain the columns from both of the tables but fills the columns on the left side (representative) with null values.
+You can see that in the first three rows in the table.
+If the values are not equal, the right join also creates a row containing the columns from both of the tables, but fills the columns from the left table (representative) with null values.

 SELECT *